chili-publish/grafx-documentation/docs/GraFx-Studio/overview/hamburger-menu/index.md

 Available when a frame is selected, and if relevant.

-E.g. When only 1 frame is available, "Brint to front/back" will be grayed out.
+E.g. When only 1 frame is available, "Bring to front/back" will be grayed out.
 When multiple frames are available, but the frame is the frontmost, "Bring to font" will be grayed out.

 #### View

 ![screenshot](view.png)

-Preview mode toggles viewmode on and off.
+Preview mode toggles the view mode.

-Zoom allows to get a closer look at you Smart Template to tweak the tiniest detail.
+Zoom allows you to get a closer look at your Smart Template to tweak the tiniest detail.

 #### Export